sofarocean/lora_gw_pkt_server/util_pkt_server/readme.md

 1. Introduction
 ----------------

-This software is used to set up a LoRa concentrator using a JSON configuration file and then filter incoming packets before forwarding them as plain text TCP packets on port 2600.
+This program is used to set up a LoRa concentrator based on the settings in the provided JSON file.
+After configuring the concentrator this program polls the SX1301 in the concentrator for new packets.
+As packets are received by the concentrator they are read by the program, filtered, decoded, and then formatted as ASCII before being sent to an attached network client.

 2. Dependencies
 ----------------